GitauHarrison/notes/oop_python.md

 ## Inheritance

 This principle allows other classes to acquire the features of other classes.
-In other words, one class extends its attributes and behaviours to another class.
-The class in which the basic attributes and behaviours are defined is called the 'parent' class or the 'base' class.
-The class that inherits (or acquires) the attributes and behaviours of the parent class is called the 'child' class or the 'subclass'.
+In other words, one class extends its attributes and behaviors to another class.
+The class in which the basic attributes and behaviors are defined is called the 'parent' class or the 'base' class.
+The class that inherits (or acquires) the attributes and behaviors of the parent class is called the 'child' class or the 'subclass'.
 The essence of inheritance is to promote code reusability.

 ```python